tommymcdade/tommymcdade.github.io/index.md

 ## About Me

-Hello this is me [] (link)

-I am an awesome student at Lehigh, you should hire me!
+Hello, I am Tommy McDade.
+I am a student at Lehigh University studying Finance and Business Analytics, I am very interested in furthering a career in combination of Finance and data analytics.

 ---